werd0n4/uncontrolled-intersection/README.md

 As a parameter the user gives the number of cars that are to cross the intersection.

-Each car has a color which indicates its destination:
+Each car has a color which indicates its destination (from OBSERVATOR'S PERSPECTIVE):
 - Green - TOP
 - Red - RIGHT
 - Light blue - BOT